Abellpythin/Group-5_netwoking_Term-Project/ReadMe/README.md

 > function.
 The first user needs to start their server THEN WAIT for
 > the second client to connect their server.
 Only then should the first
 > client attempt to connect to the second client

+## Notes for Brejon
+> When the first client starts the P2P network, they are required to only
+> run the server initially.
+This means that they have no files and no
+> peers in their peerlist.
+Now when the second client enters and connects
+> to the first client, they receive a list of peers containing nothing.
+> Fix this by (from the perspective of the first peer) initializing a new
+> PeerList object and adding it to the peer listif it is not currently in
+> the PeerList.

 ### Computer Networking Term Project
 ![img.png](img.png)